szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 └── values.yaml
 ```

 Plenty of files and quite a structure, but let's focus on the templates folder.

-This is where the Goland template files are placed and this is where you will make a change.
+The templates folder is where the Goland template files are placed and this is where you will make a change.

 - Locate the `replicas: {% raw %}{{ .Values.replicaCount }}{% endraw %}` line in the deployment.yaml file
 - and change it to `replicas: {% raw %}{{ .Values.replicas }}{% endraw %}` to simplify the naming a bit.